openbmc/phosphor-sel-logger/README.md

 The **MESSAGE_ID** and **IPMI_SEL_RECORD_ID** metadata fields are added by the daemon.

-### Event Monitoring
+## Event Monitoring

 The SEL Logger daemon can be configured to watch for specific types of events and automatically log SEL records for them.

-As an example, the SEL Logger has a "threshold event monitor" which implements a D-Bus match for any "PropertiesChanged" event on the "xyz.openbmc_project.Sensor.Threshold" interface.
+As an example, the SEL Logger has a "threshold event monitor" which implements a D-Bus match for any "PropertiesChanged" event on the `xyz.openbmc_project.Sensor.Threshold` interface.
 The handler then checks for any new threshold events and logs SEL records accordingly.